loopbackio/loopback.io/pages/en/lb3/Create-a-simple-API.md

 To create a new application, run the LoopBack [application generator](Application-generator):

-{% include tooltab.html
-apic="If you're using IBM API Connect tools, the command is:
+If you're using IBM API Connect tools, the command is:

 ```sh
 $ apic loopback
 ```

-"
-slc="If using StrongLoop tools:
+If using StrongLoop tools:

 ```sh
 $ slc loopback
 ```
-" %}

 The LoopBack generator will greet you with some friendly ASCII art and prompt you for the name of the application.